-Having a vaccination may make children and parents feel upset, anxious or stressed.
-Comfort positions can be used to help make vaccinations a more positive experience.
+Having a medical procedure may make children and parents feel upset, anxious or stressed.
+Comfort positions can be used to help make a medical procedure a more positive experience.

-Different comfort positions can be used to help your child feel secure and to stay still while still allowing their limbs to be exposed for vaccination.
+Different comfort positions can be used to help your child feel secure and to stay still while still allowing their limbs to be exposed for the procedure.
 Comfort positions also help children feel more in control and help to reduce pain and fear.